apacheignite/documentation/data-grid/expiry-policies.md

 Expiry Policy specifies the amount of time that must pass before a cache entry is considered expired.
 Time can be counted from creation, last access or modification time.

-Expiry Policy can be setup using one of predefined implementations of `ExpiryPolicy`.
+Expiry Policy can be setup using any of the predefined implementations of `ExpiryPolicy`:
-Comparision of predefined implementations:
 [block:parameters]
 {
   "data": {